 Five Financial Steps for the Newly Single

-A transition to single life isn’t easy, whether due to divorce, separation, or losing a partner.
-Finding emotional ballast when your personal life is adrift is crucial, but you must also attend to more practical matters – including your finances.
+Transitioning to a single life isn’t easy, whether due to divorce, separation, or losing a partner.
+Finding emotional ballast when your personal life is adrift is crucial, but you must also attend to more practical matters — including taking financial steps to secure your future.

-Each of us will have a different “to-do” list, but here are some important first steps to consider when taking stock of your financial life as a newly single person.
+Each of us will have a different “to-do” list, but here are some essential first steps to consider when taking stock of your financial life as a newly single person.

 1) Take Charge of Your Finances

 You’ve lost a partner or officially signed a divorce decree.
-You’ve overcome the most difficult part, but there is still financial work to do.
+You’ve overcome the most challenging part, but there is still financial work.

-Once your marital status changes due to death or divorce, start by ensuring you understand what assets need to be updated.
+Once your marital status changes due to death or divorce, start by ensuring you understand what assets must be updated.
 Distinguishing between assets tied to your ex-partner and those in your name alone prevents confusion and potential conflicts down the road.

 Don’t forget about debt!
-Creditors need to be made aware of someone’s passing or the dissolution of a financial partnership.
+Creditors must be aware of someone’s passing or the dissolution of a financial partnership.
 For example, if you owned a home with your former partner and both of your names were on the mortgage, a quitclaim deed will not remove your name from the loan.

 2) Secure Your Legacy